Don’t Let Em In Your House (5): Bonnamassa’s Castoff Gear Emporium

 Additionally, manufacturing truly high end electronics has always been cost prohibitive.
 In order to approach the final 10% towards perfection involves exponentially more resources, costs, and advanced construction techniques to achieve the highest levels of quality and performance.

-In addition to JCA Circuits, I also found myself working a part time day job in addition to the one I currently held because the current owner expressed reselling the company immediately after acquiring it from the original owner.
-He realized very quickly that he was in over his head.
-I wound up moonlighting for a competitor (with the approval of both owners) knowing that my current position would eventually be phased out at the former.
+In addition to JCA Circuits, I also found myself working a part time day job in addition to the one I currently held because the current owner expressed his desire to sell the company very shortly after acquiring it from the original owner.
+He realized that he was in over his head.
+I wound up moonlighting for a competitor (with the approval of both owners) knowing that my current position would eventually be phased out.
 I worked at each simultaneously for about a year until I jumped ship to the latter.
-This garnered a couple more years work for me, but they too lost several contracts due to severe mismanagement.
+This garnered a couple more years work for me, but the latter also wound up losing several contracts due to severe mismanagement.
 Both owners resemble the definition of the “Lunchmares” I’m referring to here: https://jcacircuits.net/?p=8453

 So, from 2020 to late 2023, I relentlessly pursued every possible way to promote JCA Circuits.
 I ultimately found myself involved on social media, which I detest for obvious reasons.
 I’ve seen so many of my friends disappear into a blue haze of conflict and derision leading to the destruction of their personas.

-Over the period of several months on Facebook, Instagram, X, plus the JCA website, I attempted to give away a brand new Vibe + 5F1 stereo rig to a deserving musician.
+Over the period of several months on Facebook, Instagram, X, plus the JCA website, I attempted to give a brand new Vibe + 5F1 stereo rig to a deserving musician.
+I was hoping for an artist to use them on a recording since they are literally the best thing I have ever encountered for studio use.
 There was near zero interest in this.
 I managed to contact several dozen of my contacts, friends, and acquaintances briefly describing the details.
 I had a few folks offer to spread the word.
 Shout out to them.

-However, there were several others (including clients) who stated that it was asking too much for me to expect a press kit plus have them agree to use the amplifier(s) on at least one professional recording.
-They (correctly) surmised that almost no musicians would ever agree to such demands.
-This was and is still completely shocking to me.
+However, there were several others (including clients) who stated that I was being out of line for expecting a press kit + agreement (in writing) to use the amplifier(s) on at least one professional recording + an NDA with respect to my Intellectual Property rights.
+They (correctly) surmised that almost no musicians would ever agree to such (reasonable) things.
+This all remains completely shocking to me.

 Enter: The Nashville Skyline